Solitary Islands Marine Park

 The park was established in January 1998 (prior to that it was a marine reserve since 1991) and its zones and management rules commenced in August 2002.
 Changes to rules regarding fishing from some ocean beaches and headlands were introduced in June 2018.

-The marine park Zoning Map (PDF, 1938.4 KB) and User Guide (PDF, 3110.31 KB) provide information about the current zoning arrangements and management rules in the park.
+The marine park Zoning Map (PDF, 1928.17 KB), User Guide (PDF, 3110.31 KB) and the FishSmart NSW app provide information about the current zoning arrangements and management rules in the park.
 A summary of rules relating to collecting on rocky shores can be found in the Rocky Shore Guide (PDF, 3429.09 KB).

 Australian marine parks